Ares-Developers/Ares-docs/new/survivors.rst

 The following flags control the percent chance of a survivor being spawned, and the type of unit that that survivor will be.

-:[Unit]Survivor.Side#= (InfantryType) (where # is the zero-based index of the side e.g. 0 for Allied, 1 for Soviet, 2 for Yuri): The
+:tagdef:`[Unit]Survivor.Side#=InfantryType) (where # is the zero-based index of the side e.g. 0 for Allied, 1 for Soviet, 2 for Yuri`
-  :type:`InfantryType` that can emerge from this unit as a survivor when the unit was owned by the corresponding side.
+  The :type:`InfantryType` that can emerge from this unit as a survivor when the unit was owned by the corresponding side.
 For example, :tag:`Survivor.Side0=E1` would cause the spawned survivor (if any) to be a GI when the destroyed unit was owned by an Allied player.
 If this value is not set, the the owning side's :tag:`Crew=` is used.
 Defaults to :value:`none`.
+:tagdef:`[Unit]Survivor.Pilots=integer`
-:[Unit]Survivor.Pilots= (integer): The number of pilots that will attempt to be spawned when this unit is destroyed (provided that the ground beneath the destroyed unit is clear).
+  The number of pilots that will attempt to be spawned when this unit is destroyed (provided that the ground beneath the destroyed unit is clear).
   Defaults to :value:`1` if the unit has :tag:`Crewed=yes` set, to :value:`0` otherwise.

+:tagdef:`[Unit]Survivor.RookiePilotChance=integer between 0 and 100`

+:tagdef:`[Unit]Survivor.VeteranPilotChance=integer between 0 and 100`

-:[Unit]Survivor.XPilotChance= (integer between 0 and 100):
+:tagdef:`[Unit]Survivor.ElitePilotChance=integer between 0 and 100`
-  Use :tag:`Survivor.RookiePilotChance`, :tag:`Survivor.VeteranPilotChance` and
-  :tag:`Survivor.ElitePilotChance`.
   The percent chance that each individual pilot will be spawned when this unit is destroyed.
 If this value is negative, :tag:`[General]CrewEscape` will be used.
 Default to :value:`-1`.

+:tagdef:`[Unit]Survivor.RookiePassengerChance=integer between 0 and 100`

+:tagdef:`[Unit]Survivor.VeteranPassengerChance=integer between 0 and 100`

-:[Unit]Survivor.XPassengerChance= (integer between 0 and 100):
+:tagdef:`[Unit]Survivor.ElitePassengerChance=integer between 0 and 100`
-  Use :tag:`Survivor.RookiePassengerChance`,
-  :tag:`Survivor.VeteranPassengerChance` and
-  :tag:`Survivor.ElitePassengerChance`.
   Determines the percent chance that each of the unit's passengers (if any) will survive.
 Rookie/Veteran/Elite refers to the veteran level of the transport unit a unit with a higher veteran level could be made to have a greater (or lesser) chance of allowing its passengers to survive.
 Passengers will be spawned in the cells around the destroyed unit and, so, if these cells are not clear then the passengers will not be spawned.

   These flags default to a special-case value of :value:`-1` which means "use the original game logic" (i.e. land-based vehicles such as the Battle Fortress